ThoughtWorksInc/stonecutter/README.md

 You can acquire an SSL certificate and key online inexpensively.
 You should receive a pair of files, for instance stonecutter.crt and stonecutter.key.
 Store them in their own directory somewhere safe.

-You can generate a dhparam.pem file by running
+You can generate a dhparam.pem file by running:

-    openssl dhparam -rand – 2048
+    openssl dhparam -rand – 2048 > dhparam.pem

-In the terminal.
-After a while this will produce some text that looks like this:

-    -----BEGIN DH PARAMETERS-----
-    MIIBCAKCAQEAq9IcgRxcJukySS6UYDpluiwXJAUhsMCpz3vSvCLT9lrouraVy3kx
-    ZJGRcLis2mxulTLOBNhhDuqISYNOjpec2Y70kPgY1R0Ydb4wANezcIK63bZi31ya
-    1Tnd3ocRxLTSh4876kahzU0k63RaPBMtmhamK6CZcvHSSdFGcreVCgQmRhIshj88
-    aHy9NDa6tHzCYBFj8AhI275cXOPGqE3pBFz+18A0Dc21xFJcHhM0a24cpyeMgY4h
-    8IhS80lSg+ZLOhXoUiEWXV7AyeDzvIRc+6nR7MKq+CAzFHh3clvf3G62gW0a4Bpn
-    sN/0EjRW0kjc2wF8bQ9933zv4P2Uoz0KewIBAg==
-    -----END DH PARAMETERS-----

-Create a new file dhparam.pem and paste this in.

 You can create an nginx.conf file by copying the following into a new file and replacing the <> appropriately: